dmitry-viskov/pylti1.3/README.rst

     ags.put_grade(gr)

 This will put the grade into the default provided lineitem.
-If no default lineitem exists it will create one.

 If you want to send multiple types of grade back, that can be done by specifying a ``pylti1p3.lineitem.LineItem``: